 - Mount Hua is the “Western Peak” (西岳 xi yue) of the Five Holy Mountains of China.
 It is notorious for its steep and dangerous ascent.

-In Chinese myths, Pan Gu (盘古) was the first living being in the whole of creation.
-He is usually envisioned as being looking somewhat savage, and wearing a fur/grass woven shawl.
+In ancient Chinese myths, Pan Gu (盘古) was the first living being in the whole of creation.

 Interesting to know:

-- Pan Gu’s axe is occasionally featured as an end-game weapon in video games.
+- Pan Gu’s ax is occasionally featured as an end-game weapon in Chinese video games.

 Interesting to know: